12th April, 2023

-When talking about the health and safety competent person, the meaning usually goes back to the Management of Health and Safety at Work Regulations (MHSWR).
+When talking about the health and safety competent person, you can find the legal requirement in the Management of Health and Safety at Work Regulations (MHSWR).

 7.—(1) Every employer shall, subject to paragraphs (6) and (7), appoint one or more competent persons to assist him in undertaking the measures he needs to take to comply with the requirements and prohibitions imposed upon him...

 Notice that there is not just one competent person, but can be one or more.
 After all, there are over 100 health and safety regulations.
 You might need multiple people to assist with different regulations.

 Ok, we now know what the term 'competent person' means in health and safety.

 The Oxford dictionary defines competent as "having the necessary ability, knowledge, or skill to do something successfully".
 In terms of the health and safety competent person, this is a person who has the ability, knowledge or skill to assist the employer in health and safety requirements.

 A competent person is someone who has sufficient training and experience or knowledge and other qualities that allow them to assist you properly.
-The level of competence required will depend on the complexity of the situation and the particular help you need.
+The level of competence required will depend on the complexity of the situation and the particular help you need. -- HSE - A competent person

 The Management of Health and Safety at Work Regulations are not the only place you will find mention of the competent person.
 This role pops up time and time again in various health and safety regulations.
-Here are some examples:
+Here are some more examples:

 (a) the excavation and any work equipment and materials which may affect its safety have been inspected by a competent person